Trisha-s-CloudOrganization/aws-infra/README.md

 6. Apply the infrastructure to create the resources: terraform apply

-7. Verify that the infrastructure was created successfully: aws ec2 describe-instances
+7. Verify that the infrastructure was created successfully e.g. if ec2 created: aws ec2 describe-instances

 This command should return information about the EC2 instance that Terraform created.